 Senior Director of Evaluation and Learning

 Lisa Ranghelli is NCRP’s senior director of assessment and special projects.
-She directs the Philamplify initiative, is developing NCRP’s new work to influence the giving of high net worth donors and guides our support for health equity movements.
-Lisa will also be building on the legacy of Bolder Giving, which encouraged donors to give more, take risks and invite others to support social justice.
-She developed the assessment tool for Philamplify based on the methodology she developed for this innovative initiative to assess foundations on strategic, social justice philanthropy measures.
+As primary author of Power Moves: Your essential philanthropy assessment guide for equity and justice, she challenges grantmakers to explore the role of power to achieve greater impact.
+She also oversees NCRP’s internal learning and evaluation.
+She developed the Power Moves philanthropy self–assessment tool for Philamplify based on the methodology she developed for this innovative initiative to assess foundations on strategic, social justice philanthropy measures.
 She conducted Philamplify assessments of Winthrop Rockefeller, William Penn and John S. and James L. Knight foundations and co-authored assessments of the New York Community Trust and Oregon Community Foundation.
 Previously, she directed NCRP’s Grantmaking for Community Impact Project, which culminated in her report, Leveraging Limited Dollars that documented a return on investment of $115 for each dollar foundations invested in advocacy, community organizing and civic engagement.
 For that project she developed a methodology for measuring the impacts of advocacy, organizing and civic engagement and authored or co-authored five of seven reports in the related Strengthening Democracy, Increasing Opportunities series.
-Prior to joining NCRP in 2008, Lisa spent 20 years promoting advocacy and civic engagement, both in the nonprofit and public sectors.
-As a consultant, she conducted research, evaluation, and program development for social change organizations.
-Previously, Lisa was deputy director of public policy at the Center for Community Change, where she helped grassroots organizations mobilize successfully in response to federal and state policy issues.
+Prior to joining NCRP in 2008, Lisa spent 15 years promoting advocacy and civic engagement, both in the nonprofit and public sectors.
+This included serving as deputy director of public policy at the Center for Community Change, where she helped grassroots organizations mobilize successfully in response to federal and state policy issues.
 Based in Greenfield, Massachusetts, she is a board member of the Women’s Fund of Western Massachusetts.
 Lisa graduated from Wesleyan University and holds a master of regional planning degree from Cornell University.